casper-devrel/docs-redux/cspr-docs/docs/developers/writing-onchain-code/best-practices.md

     storage::new_dictionary(LEDGER).unwrap_or_revert();
 }

-pub extern "C" fn call() {
-    let init_entry_point = EntryPoint::new(
-        ENTRY_POINT_INIT,
-        vec![],
-        CLType::Unit,
-        EntryPointAccess::Public,
-        EntryPointType::Contract,
-    );
 ```

 </details>

 Bear in mind, the host node will not enforce this.
-The smart contract author must create the entry point and ensure it cannot be called after initial transaction.
+The smart contract author must create the entry point and ensure it cannot be called after initial deployment.

 ## Costs

 Computations occurring on-chain come with associated [gas costs](../../concepts/economics/gas-concepts.md).
 Efficient coding can help to minimize gas costs, through the reduction of overall Wasm sent to global state.
 Beginning with 1.5.0, even invalid Wasm will incur gas costs when sent to global state.
-As such, proper testing prior to sending a transaction is critical.
+As such, proper testing prior to sending a Deploy is critical.

 Further, there is a set cost of 2.5 CSPR to create a new purse.
 If possible, the [reuse of purses](../../resources/advanced/transfer-token-to-contract.md#scenario2) should be considered to reduce this cost.
 If reusing purses, proper access management must be maintained to prevent lapses in security.
 Ultimately, any choices made in regards to security and contract safeguards rely on the smart contract author.

 ### Tips to reduce WASM size

-Transactions have a maxim size specified in each network chainspec as `max_transaction_size = 1_048_576`.
-For example, networks running node version 2.0, have the following maximum transaction size in bytes:
+Deploys have a maxim size specified in each network chainspec as `max_deploy_size`.
+For example, networks running [node version 1.5.1](https://github.com/casper-network/casper-node/blob/6873c86cc3ab3aae1c8187a7528f94da605e2669/resources/production/chainspec.toml#L101), have the following maximum deploy size in bytes:

 ```
-max_transaction_size = 1_048_576
+max_deploy_size = 1_048_576
 ```

-Here are a few tips to reduce the size of Wasm included in a transaction:
+Here are a few tips to reduce the size of Wasm included in a deploy:

 1. Build the smart contract in release mode.
 You will find an example [here](https://github.com/casper-ecosystem/cep18/blob/2c702e23497d2c9493374466e7af0c002006cbda/Makefile#L10)